Use missional responses on social media during political season

 by Leah Reynolds on June 16, 2016 in clc espanol

 Las generosas contribuciones con un total de $26,800 de parte de los Bautistas de Texas, tanto de iglesias como de particulares, ayudaron a numerosos refugiados sirios a sobrevivir otro frío invierno y primavera en el Valle Bekaa del Líbano.

 Se otorgaron donaciones al Proyecto de Rescate de Refugiados de los Bautistas de Texas, el cual tuvo su origen el mes de octubre del 2014 por medio de un convenio entre los Bautistas de Texas y la Sociedad Libanesa para el Desarrollo Educativo y Social (LSESD, por sus siglas en inglés).

 Los fondos que se recaudaron este invierno y primavera por medio del proyecto ayudarán a apoyar a las... [continue]

 Continuing to share life-giving words in East Asia

 by Guest Author on June 16, 2016 in great commandment

 Jennifer has served as a semester missionary in East Asia for the past few months.
 Here are her thoughts as she contemplates leaving those she has befriended and have yet to receive salvation.

 How often do we pause to think about God's love for us?
 The depth of God's love that caused Him to take our debt so that we may live with Him forever.
 It is a love that we cannot fully understand until we begin to grasp the debt we owe.

 Then, let the weight of such a gift give a desire for friends to accept His love also.
-With this love, it is/p>/p>... [continue]
+With this love, it is nearly unbearable to watch friends hesitate to make a choice and watch them consider whether or... [continue]

 Dallas Mission Continues